 These people will see such quick muscle growth while being in a slight calorie deficit that their gain in muscle mass will be quicker than their loss in fat, leading to their body weight going up while they’re body fat going down.

 The reason this works is because of muscle memory.
 It’s a lot easier to regain atrophied muscles than what it is to build them in the first place.

 Another category of people who can pull this off are those who’ve trained and eaten incorrectly for a long period of time.
 For example, one situation where people see quick muscle growth is when they change their training from doing high rep isolation exercises to doing low-medium rep compound exercises instead.
-This has happened a few times in Greg’s Greek God Program.

 The bottom line of this scenario is that gaining weight while losing body fat depends A LOT on what you’ve been doing in the past.
 For most people I don’t recommend pursuing this goal intentionally because it usually becomes a waste of time.